dkhoanguyen/zabidou_pc_sync/README.md

 # zabidou_pc_sync

-This repository contains a C++ calibration sub-project under `calibration/` for intrinsic and extrinsic calibration between Lucid Phoenix RGB and Helios2 depth cameras.
+This repository contains a C++ calibration sub-project under `calibration/` for intrinsic and extrinsic calibration between Lucid Phoenix RGB and Helios2 depth cameras, plus Python utilities under `pc_generation/` for reconstructing and visualizing colored point clouds from the calibration outputs.

 ## Dependencies